 A catchment with a slow or quick response to rainfall intensity that usually has prolonged or rapid recession actions depends entirely on the catchment's physical characteristics.
-Low flow in catchments that respond quickly is lower than in those that
+Low flow in catchments that respond quickly is lower than in those that respond slowly.

-- 405 respond slowly.
 Low flow in catchments that respond slowly is more persistent than in catchments that respond quickly.
-These differences demonstrate the significant effect of hydrological processes and storages to the low flow events.
-Figure 5 displays the low flow relationship with the watershed area represented by the boxplot graph.
-The largest range for low flow per area is in S06 while the smallest range is in S01.
-The boxplot graph provides information about the shape of a data set.
-S01, S02, and S04 are skewed right: S03, S05, and S06 are symmetrically shape data, and S07 is skewed left.
-From the discussions above, it - 410 is clear that the natural elements that affect a variety of factors of the river's low flow regime consist of distribution and hydraulic components, climate, and topography.
+These differences demonstrate the significant effect of hydrological processes and storages to the lowflow events.
+Figure 5 displays the low-flow relationship with the watershed area represented by the boxplot graph.
+The largest range for low flow per area is in S06, while the smallest range is in S01.
+The boxplot graph provides information about the shape of a dataset.
+S01, S02 and S04 are skewed right; S03, S05 and S06 are symmetrically shaped data; and S07 is skewed left.
+From the discussions above, it is clear that the natural elements that affect a variety of factors of the river's low-flow regime consist of distribution and hydraulic components, climate and topography.

-4.3 Estimation of minimum storage draft-rate
+4.3 Estimation of the minimum storage draft rate

-This study focused on the minimum surface water storage required based on the records from the hydrological stations in the Selangor state for the 1978 to 2017 period.
+This study focused on the minimum surface water storage required based on the records from the hydrological stations in the state of Selangor for the 1978 to 2017 period.
 Hydrological drought is a recurring phenomenon of water shortage that incorporates the storage of surface and subsurface water under the effects of climate change and human activity (Schwalm et al., 2017).
 The water storage required for all stations is based on their respective monthly streamflow discharge.
-A graph of cumulative streamflow draft-rate versus a specific historical timeline is plotted to find out the storage required of each station.
-Figure 6 shows the mass curve analysis for the determination of minimum storage-draft rate of each station that needs to be maintained at a draft rate of 50% of the mean annual flow during low flows to sustain the water supply.
+A graph of the cumulative streamflow draft rate versus a specific historical timeline is plotted to find out the storage required for each station.
+Figure 6 shows the mass curve analysis for the determination of the minimum storage draft rate of each station that needs to be maintained at a draft rate of 50 % of the mean annual flow during low flows to sustain the water supply.

+Figure 6.
+Minimum storage draft rate with a cumulative 50 % mean flow at (a) S01, (b) S02, (c) S03, (d) S04, (e) S05, (f) S06 and (g) S07.
-The minimum storage required for maintaining a draft rate required for S01 is 21.51 m/s in October, S02 is 13.37 m/s in December, S03 is 4.79 m/s in December.
-The minimum storage required for S04 is 2.32 m/s in October for a 40 years' duration period; S05 is 15.00 m/s in September.
-While, the minimum storage required to maintain the draft rate for S06 is 10.90 m/s in October, and lastly, for S07 is 6.17 m/s in September.
-The result shows the water storage for all stations did not

-- 425 meet the corresponding water required, while stations S05 and S07 correspond to the required expectation for August to October.
-This result reveals that the September to December period is a critical duration in river water storage to sustain the water availability during low flow in a 10-year occurrence interval.
-This finding is justified by Selangor state located at the west coast of Peninsular Malaysia which is affected by two main monsoon seasons and two inter-monsoon seasons with October and January being relatively dry months (Hazir et al., 2020).
-However, there is not enough water storage starting 430 - September for station S05 and S07.
+The minimum storage required for maintaining a draft rate required for S01 is 21.51 m3 s-1 in October; S02 is $13.37 \text{ m}^3 \text{ s}^{-1}$ in December; and S03 is $4.79 \text{ m}^3 \text{ s}^{-1}$ in December.
+The minimum storage required for S04 is $2.32 \text{ m}^3 \text{ s}^{-1}$ in October for a 40-year duration period, and S05 is $15.00 \text{ m}^3 \text{ s}^{-1}$ in September.
+The minimum storage required to maintain the draft rate for S06 is $10.90 \text{ m}^3 \text{ s}^{-1}$ in October, and lastly, for S07 it is $6.17 \text{ m}^3 \text{ s}^{-1}$ in September.
+The result shows that the water storage for all stations did not meet the corresponding water required, while stations S05 and S07 correspond to the required expectation for August to October.
+This result reveals that the period of September to December is a critical duration in river water storage to sustain the water availability during low flow in a 10-year occurrence interval.
+This finding is justified by the state of Selangor located on the western coast of Peninsular Malaysia which is affected by two main monsoon seasons and two inter-monsoon seasons with October and January being relatively dry months (Hazir et al., 2020).
+However, there is not enough water storage starting September for stations S05 and S07.